reubencervantes-svg/Google-Play-Store-Analysis/README.md

 ## The question

-App stores are winner-take-all markets.
-If a team wanted to build a new app, **which categories actually have room to win** — high typical demand, but not already crammed with competitors?
+**Which categories actually have room to win?** — high typical demand, but not already crammed with competitors?

 ## Approach